Page Revised: 31 August 2020

 A word of caution before starting: as generally seems to be the case with all vehicles, weatherstripping is expensive.
 Like, we're talking maybe more than what you paid for your entire car.
 Unfortunately there seems to be no magic shortcut or good deals on replacement weatherstripping.
 It is going to cost you.
 As long as you are prepared for this going forward, the sticker shock will be a little more tolerable.

 You should have two main seals in the hood area.
-One is the hood-to-header panel seal, an approx. 1" thin, semi-rigid piece that's held on the header panel with several screws.
+One is the hood-to-header panel seal, an approx. 1" thin, semi-rigid piece that's held on the header panel with several screws (Ford p/n E3SZ-8326-A).
 A lot of times this piece will rip or tear near the latch area.
 Or sometimes it's missing altogether, as the screw holes are fiberglass and can snap off.
 Or perhaps the header panel was replaced and the piece is just plain gone.
 Technically it's an air deflector that helps funnel air back to the radiator; however, water will just drip out of the front bumper cover without it.
 But it does keep the headlight wiring protected from excess water and ice.
 You should consider having this piece if possible.
-New replacement seals are available.
+New replacement seals are available at various places listed on this page.

 The other main seal is the hood-to-cowl seal and again, its job is to keep water from running into the engine bay from the windshield and cowl area.
 There are about 12 nylon pins that hold it to the hood, and they can easily rip the weatherstrip.
 These pieces are available new, and the same one was used on the Cougar, Thunderbird, and Mark VII.